mesabjorn/enhanced-toGETHerTube/README.md

  - Have a compact layout
  - Widen the chat (autohides video) - not compatible with the compact layout!
  - Chat commands. (/?, /last, /nuke, /progress)
- - If someone suggests an item on blacklist, suggestions are automatically close for some time.
+ - If someone suggests an item on blacklist, suggestions are automatically close for some time (requires permission to change suggestions options).
  - Last fm song discovery (requires last fm api key)
  - New event page accesible through gear icon
    - Eventlog showing what the extension did